Headaches are one of the most common reasons people go to the doctor.

 Most headaches aren't dangerous. but some are caused by a serious problem

 Tension headaches Tension Headaches A tension headache is a particular kind of headache that feels like a band tightening around your head.
 Tension headaches are common and not dangerous The pain isn't usually severe Taking over-the-counter... read more and migraines Migraines A migraine isn't just a bad headache.
 A migraine is a particular kind of bad headache.
 The pain can be on one or both sides of your head.
-You may feel sick to your stomach, throw up, and be... read more are the two most common types of headaches
+You may feel sick to your stomach, throw up,... read more are the two most common types of headaches

 Problems with your sinuses, brain, or eyes may also cause a headache